-The sensors selected are from Atlas Scientific, a New York-based company that converts devices that were originally designed to be used by humans into devices that are specifically designed to be used by robots.
-The sensors are not entirely open source as the other sensors.
+Some of the sensors selected are from Atlas Scientific, a New York-based company that converts devices that were originally designed to be used by humans into devices that are specifically designed to be used by robots.
+The sensors are not entirely open source as the other sensors (the Chirp Sensor is a low cost moisture and temperature sensor developed by WeMakeThings: a hackers and engineers collective based in Vilnius, Lithuania).
 However, they are modular and exceptionally well documented by the manufacturer.
-That includes documentation on how to install, calibrate and integrate them with additional existing hardware.
+That includes excellent documentation on how to install, calibrate and integrate them with additional existing hardware.
 In this direction, we developed a full library for the SCK to support the sensors via the Auxiliary sensor connector.
 As the sensors can be configured in different ways, we do not provide a full step-by-step guide.
 Instead, we refer to the documentation on the project's repository.

 Check how we have used the water or soil sensors in various projects in the Use cases section

-We recommend using Whitebox Labs Tentacle T3 that hosts up to 3 Atlas Scientific Probes.
-It connects to the SCK via the Aux sensor connector.
-This boards can be chained to support more sensors, but this is not documented at the moment.
-However, before it existed we designed a custom board in collaboration in with Aquapiooners.
+We recommend using Whitebox Labs Tentacle T3 that hosts up to 3 Atlas Scientific Probes, and can be stacked with several units.
+It connects to the SCK via the Aux sensor connector, and needs external 5V connection, which means that it can't run on battery directly connected to the SCK without extras.
+If you want to make your own, before the Tentacle T3 existed we designed a custom board in collaboration in with Aquapiooners.

 The enclosure of the monitoring board and the smart citizen have been designed on Onshape, you can either download the STL files or copy the project to your onshape account and modify them as you wish : The Onshape documents of the monitoring case

-We have also designed a probe holder if you want to hold your probes on the side of you fish tank : The Onshape document of the probes holder
+We have also designed a probe holder if you want to hold your probes on the side of you fish tank.
+Here you can find the Onshape document of the probes holder